-Solihull ice deaths: Boys went to feed ducks and skim stones
+Babbs Mill icy lake death boys were feeding ducks, inquest told

 They went into the water at Babbs Mill Park on 11 December 2022.

-The inquest heard the boys went to feed the ducks and skim stones and Jack then decided to go on the ice and the others followed.
+The inquest heard Finlay fell through the ice first and Thomas and Jack then fell in when they tried to help him.

-Det Insp Jim Edmonds, from West Midlands Police, said Finlay fell through the ice first, when he was was several metres out from the shore.
+Nobody saw Samuel fall in and Det Insp Jim Edmonds, from West Midlands Police, said the boys went initially to feed the ducks and skim stones.

-Thomas and Jack fell in when they went to help him.
+Jack arrived with one group of children and the other three with another, he said.

 Follow BBC West Midlands on Facebook, Twitter and Instagram.
 Send your story ideas to: newsonline.westmidlands@bbc.co.uk